Learn to Read, Read to Learn

 The PGS Library Information

 When you join Penistone Grammar School you instantly become a member of the Library - which means you can take advantage of all the benefits it has to offer straight away!
 The Library is a wonderful place to visit if you have a question that needs to be answered, a topic to be researched or even if you're just looking for a good book to read.
-When you visit the Library a great way to get started is to ask a librarian for help - your librarians at PGS are Mrs Barraclough and Mrs McDermott.
+When you visit the Library a great way to get started is to ask a librarian for help - your librarian at PGS is Mrs Barraclough.

 The Library isn't just a place to borrow books - although we do have an extensive selection from which you can choose!
 We also give help with home learning, run lots of different clubs and activities, host guest authors and speakers, and provide a safe, quiet space where you can read, sit or study.